Academic Profile

 I am a postdoctoral researcher at the Nuffield Politics Research Centre at the University of Oxford.

-I research why different people think the way that they do about inequality, the welfare state, immigration, and the environment in Britain and other wealthy democracies.
-I do this through the analysis of quantitative survey and contextual data.
+I am interested in understanding why people think the way they do about inequality, the welfare state, immigration, the environment, and ‘wokeness’ in Britain and other advanced democracies.
+I do this by analysing quantitative survey and contextual data, as well as through the use of experiments.

-My work has been published in the academic journals Comparative Political Studies, Party Politics, and West European Politics.
+My work has been published in the academic journals Comparative Political Studies, Party Politics, West European Politics, and the British Journal of Political Science.

 My personal website can be accessed at: https://sites.google.com/view/zackgrant/.